The Art of Creativity

 A note on MakingSpace

 MakingSpace was established in January 2009 to investigate, foster and develop the skills necessary for creativity and innovation both for art making and for every day applications.
-The principal ethos of MakingSpace is to engage the individual in ‘first-hand’ experience of the creative process.
-By combining tutored investigation with a self exploratory ‘art-room’ workshop environment, the individual is free to test theory against practice and to explore the nature and potential of his/her own inherent creativity.
+The principal ethos of MakingSpace is to engage the individual in first-hand experience of the creative process.
+By combining tutored investigation with a self exploratory art-room workshop environment, the individual is free to test theory against practice and to explore the nature and potential of his/her own inherent creativity.

 Project Director & Facilitator